 Fra Lippo Lippi (the Domenican friar in black and white) is at the foot of the deathbed; his son, Filippino Lippi, is the angel bearing a glass candelabra in front of him.
 Don Diamante (in black) and Pier Matteo D’Amelia, in a red hat – both collaborators of Lippi – join the group.

-The Spoleto fresco cycle (1467-1469) is a glorious gran finale tribute to Fra Lippo Lippi who died in Spoleto on October 8th or 10th in 1469 and is buried in the Duomo
+The Spoleto fresco cycle is a glorious gran finale tribute to Fra Lippo Lippi who died in Spoleto on October 8th or 10th in 1469 and is buried in the Duomo.

-In a nearby chapel is another artistic treasure of the cathedral: the Christus Triumphans painted wooden crucifix of Alberto Sotio, painter and miniaturist, of 1187
+In a nearby chapel is another artistic treasure of the cathedral: the Christus Triumphans painted on parchment then stretched out on a wooden crucifix by Alberto Sotio, painter and miniaturist (1187).

-Across the nave in the left transept, a venerated site is certainly the Cappella delle Reliquie, (Reliquary Chapel) adorned with splendid late 16th-century wood inlay and paintings of sybild and prophets.
+Across the nave in the left transept, a venerated site is certainly the Cappella delle Reliquie, (Reliquary Chapel) adorned with splendid late 16th-century wood inlay and paintings of sibyls and prophets.